-JavaScript Data Grid: Filter Component
+JavaScript Grid: Filter Component | AG Grid

 // called each time the filter is shown.
 This is useful for any logic that requires attachment

 // before executing, such as putting focus on a particular DOM element.
-The params has one
+The params has a

 // callback method 'hidePopup', which you can call at any later point to hide the popup - good